peabnuts123/isEmptyString/README.md

 # is-nonempty-string

-npm module to test whether *any object* is a string that contains one or more non-whitespace characters.
+Module to test whether an object is a string that contains one or more non-whitespace characters.

 Will return false in any case where input is not a string, or contains only whitespace characters, including spaces, tabs, non-breaking spaces, or newline characters.